Concern for the Reimanns: Manu's daughter Janina suffers from mastitis - California18

 Janina Reimann also reacted quickly, as she explains in her Instagram story: “I thought I could save it with a little pump, but it didn’t work out.”
 Now the disease has to be treated with antibiotics – a procedure , which Manu Reimann’s daughter already knows: She has “mastitis for the third time,” she reports online.

-However, as her Instagram posts of the following days suggest, the 35-year-old is already on the mend: her two kids keep her busy and thus provide a welcome change.
-And her mom is also sure to help the mother of two from afar.
+However, as her Instagram posts in the following days suggest, the 35-year-old is already on the mend: her two kids keep her busy and make a welcome change.
+And her mother is also sure to help the mother of two from afar.
 However, she recently had bad news for her fans.
 New TV episodes about the Reimanns will only be seen at the end of the year, Manu said recently.
 Sources used: instagram.com/janina_reimann23, medela.de